What is the Welcome Here Project?

 The Welcome Here Project is the new Safe Place Project.
 The Safe Place Project started in 1998 in response to high levels of street based violence directed at Lesbian, Gay, Bi, Trans, Intersex and Queer (LGBTIQ) people.
 Local businesses signed up to become a 'Safe Pace' by putting a sticker in their shop front to let LGBTIQ community members know they could seek refuge if they were under the threat of violence.

 As times have changed street based violence has reduced, but there is still work to be done in this space.
-The Welcome Here Project has been created to focus on supporting local business owners / organisations within New South Wales (NSW) to create and promote environments that are visibly welcoming and inclusive of LGBTIQ people.
+The Welcome Here Project has been created to focus on supporting local business owners / organisations in Australia to create and promote environments that are visibly welcoming and inclusive of LGBTIQ people.
 The Welcome Here Project is targeted at businesses like local cafes, supermarkets, bars, restaurants, gyms, theatres and cinemas etc.

 ACON also provides members with resources to support them celebrate LGBTIQ diversity.
 This is part of a Diversity Days project, you can find out more about Diversity Days and how you can celebrate or honour them here.